Milan squeeze past Empoli to move five points clear

 Milan have had trouble with Serie A's lesser lights in recent weeks and Saturday's win was far from straightforward, with promoted Empoli causing problems for the hosts in the second half.

-Aurelio Andreazzoli's team are without a win since mid-December but went close twice in a matter of seconds shortly after the break.
+Aurelio Andreazzoli's team, who sit 13th, are without a win since mid-December but went close twice in a matter of seconds shortly after the break.

 First Sebastiano Luperto forced a superb save from Mike Maignan when he got a head to Filippo Bandinelli's inswinging cross five minutes after the restart.